Daniel Deronda (TV series): Plot

-After Gwendolen's marriage, Grandcourt turns into a controlling and abusive brute intent on crushing Gwendolen's spirit.
+After Gwendolen's marriage, Grandcourt is a controlling and abusive husband intent on crushing Gwendolen's spirit.
 He openly flaunts the second family he is maintaining.
 Gwendolen meets Deronda again and the two become friends.
 Deronda becomes Gwendolen's confidant.
 Simultaneously he tries to improve Mirah's circumstances, using his position to promote her as a singer, despite the antisemitic prejudice prevalent in society.
-Through him, she is reunited with her long-lost brother, Mordecai (Daniel Evans).
-Unexpectedly Deronda receives a letter from his mother, the Contessa Maria Alcharisi (Barbara Hershey), requesting to meet him in Genoa.
+Through him, she is reunited with her long-lost brother, Mordecai.
+Unexpectedly Deronda receives a letter from his mother, the Contessa Maria Alcharisi, requesting him to meet her in Genoa.
 Grandcourt, aware of the connection between his wife and Deronda, forces Gwendolen to take a Mediterranean cruise with him.
 Knowing Deronda will be there as well, Gwendolen has them stop in Genoa.
 Deronda meets his mother, discovering she is a famous Jewish singer.
-She gave Daniel to one of her admirers, Sir Hugo, so that he could be raised as an English gentleman and not as a Jew.
+She gave Daniel to one of her admirers, Sir Hugo, to act as guardian so that Daniel could be raised as an English gentleman and not as a Jew.
 She confesses that she is dying and wished to see him one last time.
 Deronda is elated to discover he is Jewish and tells his mother that it is not something he could ever be ashamed of.

 Returning from this encounter Daniel sees Gwendolen, who has been rescued after being pulled from the sea.
 Grandcourt drowned when he was knocked off their sailing boat and Gwendolen was rescued after jumping in after him with a rope.
 Alone with Deronda in her hotel room, Gwendolen confesses that when Grandcourt went into the water she hesitated to throw the rope, prepared to let him drown.
 Eventually she jumped in but it was too late.
-Deronda comforts her and tells her that it does not make her a bad person and she declares that she wants to be with him.
+Deronda comforts her and tells her that it does not make her a bad person, and she declares that she wants to be with him.

 Deronda cannot deny his love for Mirah and Sir Hugo reluctantly gives his blessing.
 Deronda meets Gwendolen, who has returned to live with her family, to tell her the news.
 Although disappointed, she gives him her best wishes and declares that because of knowing him, she will be a better person in life.
-Daniel and Mirah marry and sail away to the East.
+Daniel and Mirah marry and sail away to the Near East.